Luz no Meu Caminho: Production and songs

 The singer Abdullah participated in the song "Como o Sábio Diz", thus marking the first of several partnerships between him and the queen of the little ones.
 The composer also participated as backing vocal of several tracks of the disc.

 Among the more Children's music tracks, in addition to "Sábado" that was discarded at the end of the production, the presenter brought the joke "Salada Mixta", "Sorvete", "Xuá Xuá" and "Pra Quê Fumar?", that was written based on the campaign against the cigarette that the blonde starred in end of that year.

 On the album, the blonde also talks about her belief in the track "Luz no Meu Caminho".
 In a more direct way, this song included the song "Crer Pra Ver", recorded for the Christmas special of 1994.
 The song has the special participation of the christian music singer Aline Barros.

 Initially, "Brasileira" would be the title track of the album, but at the end of September they decided to change to Luz no Meu Caminho.
 For the art of the album, Xuxa herself chose the photo Hilly Desert Road Reflecting Sunset from photographer Eric Meola to illustrate the booklet.

 Luz no Meu Caminho was produced by Michael Sullivan, music producer of Xuxa from the Xegundo Xou da Xuxa (1987), had artistic direction of Aramis Barros and artistic coordination of Marlene Mattos, Xuxa Meneghel and Helio de Freitas.
 It was recorded in the Som Livre studios.

 Release and reception

 Luz no Meu Caminho It was released by Som Livre in October 1995 in CD, cassette and LP being the last released in this format.
 It was reissued in 2001 and 2006 on CD, with changes in the back cover and insert.
 The album reached the 5th position among the most sold CDs in its debut week.
 In its second week, it reached the 4th position.
-Sold over 800,000 copies, was certified diamond by Associação Brasileira de Produtores de Discos (ABPD).
+As of 1995, it has sold over 800,000 copies.